usdoj-crt/beta-ada/_pages/notices/_posts/2022-11-02-upcoming-changes.md

 - When users go to ADA.gov they will see the new and improved site.
 - The former ADA.gov site will be available at archive.ADA.gov.
 Archiving the former site simply means that the site will no longer be updated.
+- The complete inventory of ADA technical assistance will be moving to the new ADA.gov [Guidance and Resource Materials page]({{'/resources' | relative_url }}).
+In the meantime, you can access all of our current technical assistance materials on archive.ada.gov.

 ## What's different about the new ADA.gov?